Best Travel Apps Every Traveller Needs In 2021

 This is another one of Google’s apps that I can’t live without.
 It’s definitely among the best language translation apps for travel.
 We all make jokes about how inaccurate Google Translate is sometimes but the truth is, it does the job, and that’s all that matters.
 It doesn’t need to be perfect to be helpful.

 You can paste or write a text you want translated, use the voice option or your camera (especially when you’re in a foreign supermarket and need to know what you’re getting to eat), and you instantly get a translation.
-It works offline too.
+An internet connection isn’t necessary.

 Pros: Quick and easy to use, various options, works offline